-Medicare is funded by a combination of payroll taxes, premiums, and surcharges paid by beneficiaries.
+Medicare reimbursement consulting portland me is funded by a combination of payroll taxes, premiums, and surcharges paid by beneficiaries.
 And it covers a wide range of health care needs, including hospitalization, doctor visits, prescription drugs, and more.
 You can also check out the introduction to Medicare to know more about what it is and what it covers.
 This will help you understand the different parts of Medicare and how they work together.

 Top 3 Things You Need to Know About Medicare

 1. Medicare Comprises Four Parts

 Medicare Part A is hospital insurance covering inpatient care, including skilled nursing facility care, hospice care, and home health care.
 Medicare Part B is medical insurance covering outpatient care, including doctor visits, preventive services, durable medical equipment, and some home health care.

 Part C, also known as Medicare Advantage, is a private health insurance plan that covers everything Part A and B do, and sometimes more.
 At the same time, Part D is prescription drug coverage.
 It’s important to know that you are not required to enroll in all four parts, but most people do because it provides the most comprehensive coverage.

 2. You have to be enrolled in Medicare to Receive Coverage